tabad/fusioninventory-agent-windows-installer/Readme.txt

-   Inside of './NSIS/Perl/Scripts' directory there is a set of scripts for download Strawberry Perl Portable Edition v5.16.2.1 (Nov 2012) for x64 and x86 architectures, update and install all the Perl modules dependencies for the previous FusionInventory Agent packages, and download them.
+   Inside of './NSIS/Perl/Scripts' directory there is a set of scripts for download Strawberry Perl Portable Edition v5.16.2.2 (Feb 2013) for x64 and x86 architectures, update and install all the Perl modules dependencies for the previous FusionInventory Agent packages, and download them.
 Please, read the file './Perl/Scripts/readme.txt' for more information about these scripts.